 Even if your out-of-pocket costs are high, rehab is still much cheaper than the cost of a substance use disorder.
 Whether you have insurance or not, treatment can help you save money and begin a healthier life.

-If you are looking for an in-network provider but don’t know where to start, The Recovery Village Palm Beach can help.
+If you are looking for an in-network provider but don’t know where to start, The Recovery Village Palm Beach at Baptist Health can help.
 Contact us today or verification your coverage to find out whether your insurance covers treatment.

 HealthCare.
 “Coinsurance.”
 Accessed September 20, 2019.